oracle/docker-images/OracleRestDataServices/README.md

 To assist in building the images, you can use the [buildContainerImage.sh](dockerfiles/buildContainerImage.sh) script.
 See below for instructions and usage.

 The `buildContainerImage.sh` script is just a utility shell script that performs MD5 checks and is an easy way for beginners to get started.
-Expert users are welcome to directly call `docker build` with their prefered set of parameters.
+Expert users are welcome to directly call `docker build` with their preferred set of parameters.

 ### Building Oracle REST Data Services Install Images